 Marry the right person!

 An interesting concept, but I have found it is true in every situation.
-When meeting someone for the first time using your instinct, ask yourself can I see a long-lasting relationship in business with this person.
-Look at the body language, listen to how they talk, do the offer you a kind gesture or a golden egg, the latter is the one to worry about!
+When meeting someone for the first time using your instinct ask yourself, can I see a long-lasting relationship in business with this person?
+Look at the bay body language, listen to how they talk, do they offer you a kind gesture or a golden egg, the latter is the one to worry about!

 Do you trust them with the keys to your house?